Hellraiser – 30 Years Inside Lemarchand’s Box

 Much of Hellraiser itself goes, Barker had an unfortunate price to pay to get the film finished and ready for its release.
 This price has always been behind the pain and suffering of Hellraiser over the past 30 years; something that no moviegoer or die-hard Horror fan could ever ignore.
 It is the feeling that maybe this puzzle – this, movie – is not fully complete.
 The feeling is that maybe, just maybe, there are a few too many pieces missing from this juggernaut of a Horror movie.

-Puzzles are made to be put together in its entirety, no?
+Puzzles are made to be put together in their entirety, no?
 So, why would a movie have to suffer from such a disastrous result of incompleteness?
 Censorship.
 Well the MPAA (Motion Picture Association of America) to be exact.
 Set to give the film an X-rating if Barker did not make several cuts, they are the main reason so many pieces are missing.

 Sadly, though, after 30 long years, none of these pieces have yet to be returned or found.
 Many fans may never know what Barker’s complete film might have been.
-Regardless, despite the knifing of much of the gory parts, the kills, and a lot of the passionate sexy-time between the two main antagonists, Larry Cotton (Andrew Robinson: Dirty Harry 1971, Cobra 1986) and Julia Cotton (Clare Higgins: Pride and Prejudice series, The Worst Witch series), the practical SFX in Hellraiser are outstanding, and quite inventive for having only an estimated million dollars as a budget.
+Regardless, despite the knifing of much of the gory parts, the kills, and a lot of the passionate sexy-time between the two main antagonists, Larry Cotton (Andrew Robinson: Dirty Harry 1971, Cobra 1986) and Julia Cotton (Clare Higgins: Pride and Prejudice series, The Worst Witch series), the practical SFX in Hellraiser is outstanding, and quite inventive for having only an estimated million dollars as a budget.

 Hellraiser (1987). © New World Pictures

 As a result, Hellraiser was a massive success, and what does success lead to?
 Sequels!
 Spawning eight to be exact.
-Barker only wrote and directed the original, but is credited as for production of 1988’s follow-up Hellbound: Hellraiser II, along with 1992’s Hellraiser III: Hell on Earth, and 1996’s Hellraiser: Bloodline.
-Seldom do sequels live up to the original story, each of the sequels of Hellraiser, including the most recent, 2011’s Hellraiser: Revelations, turn the storyline into straight-up gore fests.
+Barker only wrote and directed the original, but is credited for the production of 1988’s follow-up Hellbound: Hellraiser II, along with 1992’s Hellraiser III: Hell on Earth, and 1996’s Hellraiser: Bloodline.
+Seldom do sequels live up to the original story, each of the sequels of Hellraiser, including the most recent, 2011’s Hellraiser: Revelations, turns the storyline into straight-up gore fests.

 As for the aforementioned Hell Priest: in the sequels to follow 1987’s Hellraiser, he became better known as Pinhead.
 In these sequels, this evil being was brought out into the spotlight, giving Pinhead much more screen time.
 This, in turn, created yet another prolific face in the Horror genre, alongside Freddy Krueger, Jason Voorhees, and Michael Myers.
-Pinhead, a fresh (pinned) face of Horror for a new generation, was different than his contemporaries, as he was calm, collective, and highly intelligent.
+Pinhead, a fresh (pinned) face of Horror for a new generation, was different than his contemporaries, as he was calm, collected, and highly intelligent.
 He struck fear into viewers with his intellect, and, of course, his eloquent speech.

 Showing there is interest in the Hellraiser franchise, there is a new film set to be released sometime in the forthcoming future called Hellraiser: Judgement.
 Special Effects Artist Gary J.Turncliff is handling the screenplay and director duties – much like he had done for the aforementioned Dimension Films’ Hellraiser: Revelations.
 A drawing card, Nightmare On Elm Street‘s very own Heather Langenkamp is set to star in the film.
 However, the film has a lot going against it.
 For one, Clive Barker is sadly not involved when hopes are he would be brought on board.
 In addition, Doug Bradley has declined to come on board as Pinhead once again, leaving little hope for fan interest in the new installment.